kesar/HTMLawed/htmLawed_README.txt

 == 1  About htmLawed ================================================

-  htmLawed is a PHP script to process text with HTML markup to make it more comliant with HTML standards  and administrative policies.
+  htmLawed is a PHP script to process text with HTML markup to make it more compliant with HTML standards and administrative policies.
 It works by making HTML well-formed with balanced and properly nested tags, neutralizing code that may be used for cross-site scripting (XSS) attacks, allowing only specified HTML tags and attributes, and so on.
 Such `lawing in` of HTML in text used in (X)HTML or XML documents ensures that it is in accordance with the aesthetics, safety and usability requirements set by administrators.

   htmLawed is highly customizable, and fast with low memory usage.
 Its free and open-source code is in one small file, does not require extensions or libraries, and works in older versions of PHP as well.
 It is a good alternative to the HTML Tidy:- http://tidy.sourceforge.net application.